nkami/rl_grammar_constrained/README.md

 # Files in the repository
 1. stable_baselines_master - Cloned version of Stable-Baselines with changes to DQN and PPO2 algorithms
 2. cyk_prefix_parser - Implementations of cyk algorithm, cyk algorithm with prefix check variation, CFG to CNF converter (see README file in folder for the original sources and more details)
-3. gym_random_rooms - Environemnt based on OpanAI Gym API (see README file in folder for more details).
+3. gym_random_rooms - Environment based on OpanAI Gym API (see README file in folder for more details).
-4. action_filters.py - example filters of actions to be used as part of our algorithm (AllPassFilter, GrammarFilter)
+4. action_filters.py - Example filters of actions to be used as part of our algorithm (AllPassFilter, GrammarFilter)
-5. merge_runs.py - plotting mean and std of several runs from tensorboard logs (after interpolation)
+5. merge_runs.py - Plotting mean and std of several runs from tensorboard logs (after interpolation)
-6. main.py - example main program to run
+6. main.py - Example main program to run
-7. grammar.txt, grammar_cnf.txt - grammar example file and the result of cfg2cnf from it.
+7. grammar.txt, grammar_cnf.txt - Grammar example file and the result of cfg2cnf from it.

 # Requirements
 1. Tensorflow versions from 1.8.0 to 1.14.0